 FAQs

-A: You can prove fault for an accident by gathering various forms of digital and physical evidence.
+You can prove fault for an accident in North Carolina by gathering various forms of digital and physical evidence.
 Photos from the scene of the crash are typically invaluable, as are photos of the damage to your vehicle and your injuries immediately following the accident.
 Your attorney can help obtain digital evidence like vehicle computer data, cell phone records, and footage from traffic cameras.
 Witness testimony can also prove valuable for any car accident case.

-Q: What Car Insurance Is Required?
+What Car Insurance Is Required in North Carolina?

-A: Car insurance required in the state includes bodily injury liability coverage and property damage liability coverage.
+Car insurance required in the state includes bodily injury liability coverage and property damage liability coverage.
 At a minimum, a policy must include $30,000 for bodily injury to a single person and $60,000 or more for bodily injuries to more than one person in a single accident.
 The policy must also include at least $25,000 in property damage liability coverage.
 While not required, uninsured motorist coverage is a valuable addition to an individual policy.

-Q: Can I File a Claim for a Deceased Loved One After a Fatal Accident?
+Can I File a Claim for a Deceased Loved One After a Fatal Accident?

-A: Yes, you can file a claim for a deceased loved one after a fatal accident.
+Yes, you can file a claim for a deceased loved one after a fatal accident.
 Your family would likely have grounds to file a wrongful death suit against whoever caused the accident.
 This type of personal injury claim seeks compensation for the losses suffered by the family of the deceased victim.
 The state enforces special rules for wrongful death suits, so it will be important to have trusted legal counsel if you pursue this type of claim.

-Q: What Will It Cost to Hire an Attorney for a Car Accident Case?
+What Will It Cost to Hire an Attorney for a Car Accident Case?

-A: The cost of hiring an attorney for a car accident case will depend on the attorney’s billing policy.
+The cost of hiring an attorney for a car accident case will depend on the attorney’s billing policy.
 Most attorneys handling personal injury cases accept such cases on a contingency fee basis, meaning the client pays their attorney a fee only if their attorney wins their case, and the fee is a percentage of the total case award.
-The attorneys at Ayers, Whitlow & Dressler use this billing system for our car accident clients in the state, ensuring you have access to affordable legal counsel.
+The attorneys at Ayers, Ayers and Dressler use this billing system for our car accident clients in the state, ensuring you have access to affordable legal counsel.